-Brunswick Community College is excited to announce we have now authorized the National Student Clearinghouse to provide transcript ordering via the web.
-Students can request transcripts 24 hours a day, 7 days a week.
-Official transcripts will be processed electronically through the National Student Clearinghouse’s E-TRANSCRIPT service.
+Students can request transcripts 24 hours a day, 7 days a week through the National Student Clearinghouse’s E-TRANSCRIPT service.

 Transcripts by Mail or In Person

 Official Electronic transcripts will provide the fastest delivery method, however official transcript requests can be made in Student Services – Office of the Registrar, P.O.
-Box 30, Supply, NC 28462-0030 for a fee of $2.00 per transcript (available one business day after receipt of the request and payment) and/or an additional $5 on-demand processing fee per order for same-day service (on-demand processing is not available during registration days.)
+Box 30, Supply, NC 28462-0030 for a fee of $2.00 per transcript (available one business day after receipt of the request and payment) and/or an additional $5 on-demand processing fee per order for same-day service.
+Click here for the BCC transcript request form: Transcript Request Form.

-Students must pay by cash, check, Discover, Master Card, or Visa in the Business Office or by calling 910-755-7318.
-Students can also pay via WebAdvisor.
+Students must pay by cash, check, Discover, Master Card, or Visa in the Business Office, using Self-Service, or by calling 910.755.7318.

 Former students who graduated prior to the Fall 2012 semester interested in having their certificate, degree, or diploma printed should complete a Credential Request for each document they are requesting, along with payment.
 The cost of each document is $15.00, payable by check to Brunswick Community College, or in-person by cash, check, money order, MasterCard, or Visa.